Creating new User applications

 Create a recognizable identity for your application to make it easy to access.
 The following settings will help you to do so:

-* **Label** – Add a unique, descriptive name for your app (up to 24 characters).
-It will be shown in the platform sidebar.
+* **Label**: Add a unique, descriptive name for your app (up to 24 characters).
+It is shown in the platform sidebar.

-* **Description** – Add a brief explanation with details about the app’s functionality or highlight important information (up to 50 characters).
-An informative description will help your users to get a clearer understanding of the app’s purpose.
+* **Description**: Add a brief explanation with details about the app’s functionality or highlight important information (up to 50 characters).
+An informative description helps your users to get a clearer understanding of the app’s purpose.

 {% endstep %}